orbitartprint/bballorbit/src/blog/content/zoom-action.md

 **The Zoom Action** is a two-step offensive trigger that combines a down screen and a handoff — giving the offense two chances to create separation before the defense can react.

 It starts with an **off-ball screen** (often a down screen), allowing the cutter to shake their defender and move toward the ball.
-As that happens, the ballhandler — typically on the wing or slot — steps toward the cutter and executes a **dribble handoff (DHO)**.
+As that happens, the ballhandler — typically on the wing or corner — steps toward the cutter and executes a **dribble handoff (DHO)**.

 This combination forces the defender to fight through **two actions in quick succession** — first the screen, then the handoff.
 By the time they recover, the offensive player already has a running start, clean separation, and multiple options to attack.

 **How it works**
 1. The screener sets a solid off-ball screen for the cutter.
-2. The cutter sprints toward the ball and flows directly into a handoff.
+2. The receiver sprints toward the ball and flows directly into a handoff.
 3. The ballhandler executes a dribble handoff and rolls, pops, or spaces — depending on spacing rules.
 4. The receiver reads the defense: attack, pull-up, or kick to the open man.